 As we celebrate 75 years of our independence and remember all those whose sacrifices led to our freedom, Gandhiji and his extraordinary leadership comes to mind.
 Not only was he a seeker of Truth, a firm believer in Nonviolence (Ahimsa), deeply committed to Sarvadharam or equal respect for all faiths and Swadeshi or building local livelihoods, but also he believed in the people of our country, especially its women, to lead us to a more inclusive India.
-If we are to attain Swaraj in the true sense of the word, not only ridding ourselves of the colonial masters, then we have much more to do.He has inspired us at SEWA to take forward the unfinished business of our freedom movement, them to stay healthy and save their precious daily earnings.
-Thus, our first health activities were developed -"Know Your Body" sessions with our members, explaining human physiology, and what we could do at low cost or no cost to remain well and fit.
-The doctors and health.
+If we are to attain Swaraj in the true sense of the word, not only ridding ourselves of the colonial masters, then we have much more to do.He has inspired us at SEWA to take forward the unfinished business of our freedom movement, the 'doosri azadi" or Second Freedom, freedom from hunger, poverty, injustice and exploitation.
+Gandhiji's Truth, and its embodiment in the lives of our people, particularly the working poor, began to reveal itself to me when I joined SEWA.
+Slowly, I began to see how relevant and contemporary his message is.